 - Tackling poverty and injustice in Scotland and across the globe

 You told us that both elements need to be at the heart of our work moving forward.
 We need to work together in partnership to create a world free from poverty and injustice.
-You also identified seven core themes that will underpin the work of the Council for the next decade:
+You also identified seven core themes that will underpin the Church's work for the next decade:

 - Flourishing communities